Sabaya (film)

-Sabaya is an 2021 Swedish documentary film, directed, shot and edited by Hogir Hirori.
-It follows a group who risk their lives to save sex slaves held captive by ISIS in Al-Hawl.
+Sabaya is a 2021 Swedish documentary film, directed, shot and edited by Hogir Hirori.
+It follows a group who risk their lives to save sex slaves held captive by ISIS in Al-Hawl, Syria.

 It had its world premiere at the Sundance Film Festival on 30 January 2021.

 Synopsis

-Film follows a group into Syria's Al-Hawl, the most dangerous camp in the Middle East, as they risk their lives to save women being held by ISIS as abducted sex slaves.
+The film follows a group into Syria's Al-Hawl, the most dangerous camp in the Middle East, as they risk their lives to save women being held by ISIS as abducted sex slaves.

 Release

 The film had its world premiere at the Sundance Film Festival on 30 January 2021.
 Shortly after, MTV Documentary Films acquired U.S. distribution rights to the film.
 It also screened at CPH:DOX on 22 April 2021.
 The film has been awarded the Best Documentary Feature Film for the 14th edition of the Asian Pacific Screen Awards in 2021.
 It is scheduled to be released in the United States on 30 July 2021.